Note: This blog was updated on 01/04/2021.

 One other thing to keep in mind: Google does state that they will try to serve exact match queries to any exact match keywords in your account, but DSA ads will compete for rank with any other keyword match type within your account.
 We do suggest taking a look at what queries are coming in and adding negatives for search queries you want served by your other campaigns.
 For more information on how DSA ads are ranked, go here.

-Supercharging Your Results
+Supercharging Your Dynamic Search Ads

 Still having trouble finding success with Dynamic Search Ads?
 Already using them successfully but want to get more out of them?
 Try these techniques to get the most out of your DSAs.